testfairy/appium-session-generator/README.md

 ### `npm build` or `yarn build`

 Bundles the package to the `dist-*` folders for deployment.
-Currently supports Node and Browser.
+Currently supports node and browsers.

 The package is optimized and bundled with Rollup into multiple formats (CommonJS, UMD, and ES Module).